Rewiring how we work: building a new employee experience for a digital-first world

-Office buildings have always been much more than physical spaces – they’re an industrial-revolution-era foundation for how we think about work.
-They long provided the organising principles for how work should happen.
+Office buildings have always been much more than physical spaces—they’re an industrial-revolution-era foundation for how we think about work.
+They long provided the organizing principles for how work should happen.

 Going to work meant joining your colleagues in a building from 9 to 5, with dedicated space for each functional group and the execs on the top floor.
 Collaboration meant a whiteboard and conversation dominated by the most assertive voices.
 Making a decision meant calling a meeting of the leadership team.
-And culture meant all the behaviours and norms – good and bad – that happened in that traditional setting.
+And culture meant all the behaviors and norms—good and bad—that happened in that traditional setting.

 Instead of questioning whether this was the best way to work and build successful teams, we used the office as a crutch.
 We didn’t think through all the possibilities of the working experience because we limited our options to what would work in an office, despite an explosion of tools that made effective collaboration from a distance possible and accessible to many.

 The pandemic has given us a golden opportunity to redesign the world of work.
 We have no choice but to work differently.
-We must establish new organising principles that enable a wholesale redesign of the places that we use for work, the experience of our people and the processes that we use to run efficiently.
+We must establish new organizing principles that enable a wholesale redesign of the places we use for work, the experience of our people, and the processes we use to run efficiently.

-That’s why the Future Forum is launching the Remote employee experience index, a new quarterly report that will provide the data and analysis that organisations need to navigate this new world of work.
+That’s why the Future Forum is launching the Remote Employee Experience Index, a new quarterly report that will provide the data and analysis that organizations need to navigate this new world of work.
+To access the full global report, click here.

 The 5 key elements of the working experience